-Firebase is a Backend-as-a-Service, platform that helps you create Web and Mobile applications with no server-side programming.
-Things like authentication, (real time) database, cloud storage, analytics and many more are there, waiting for us to put them in good use.
+Firebase is a Backend-as-a-Service platform that helps you create Web and Mobile applications with no server-side programming.
+Things like authentication, (real time) databases, cloud storage, analytics and many more are there, waiting for us to put them in good use.

 We’re given all those goodies for free.
 If You want to see full-pricing information, head to https://firebase.google.com/pricing/.

 In this article, I’ll show you a way to create a Firebase project and integrate it with your app.

 Update: This article has been updated to reflect the latest changes in Firebase world: